 Jay A. Gershen, DDS, PhD

-Dr. Gershen began his appointment as sixth president of the Northeast Ohio Medical University (NEOMED), formerly Northeastern Ohio Universities Colleges of Medicine and Pharmacy (NEOUCOM), in January 2010.
-NEOMED is a community-based medical university, partnering with 24 hospitals, dozens of ambulatory care settings, and seven universities in the region.
+In 2019, Dr. Gershen retired from his appointment as sixth president of the Northeast Ohio Medical University (NEOMED), formerly Northeastern Ohio Universities Colleges of Medicine and Pharmacy (NEOUCOM).
+NEOMED is a community-based medical university, partnering with 24 hospitals, dozens of ambulatory care settings, and several universities in the region.
 NEOMED provides interprofessional education and research in selected areas of excellence.

-Dr. Gershen served as president of the American Association of Dental Schools and chair of the National Affairs Committee of the American Association for Dental Research.
-He was influential in the authorization and appropriation of numerous programs supporting dental education and research in Congress.
+Dr. Gershen served as President of the American Association of Dental Schools and Chair of the National Affairs Committee of the American Association for Dental Research.
+He was influential in the authorization and appropriation of numerous programs supporting dental education and research in the U.S. Congress.
 Dr. Gershen was responsible for initiating the major study of dental education conducted by the Institute of Medicine of the National Academy of Sciences, and he initiated the effort in the early 1990s to include dental education in the movement to reform the U.S. health care system.
 He has served on the Dental Advisory Panel of the Pew Health Professions Commission and on the Task Force on Building Capacity in Primary Care Research of the Agency for Health Care Policy and Research.
 Dr. Gershen served on the board of Oral Health America (formerly American Fund for Dental Health).
-He also chaired the Health Sciences Committee of the University of California’s president's office for three years in the mid-1990s.
+He also chaired the Health Sciences Committee of the University of California’s President’s Office for three years in the mid 1990’s.

-Jay Alan Gershen holds a BA in psychology from the State University of New York at Buffalo (1968) and a DDS from the University of Maryland (1972).
-After a one-year general dentistry internship at Eastman Dental Center in Rochester, NY, he completed both a clinical specialty in pediatric dentistry and a PhD in education at the University of California, Los Angeles in 1976.
-Concurrently, he served as a postdoctoral scholar in child psychiatry at the UCLA Neuropsychiatric Institute.
+Jay Alan Gershen holds a B.A. in Psychology from the State University of New York at Buffalo (1968) and a D.D.S. from the University of Maryland (1972).
+After a one-year General Dentistry Internship at Eastman Dental Center, Rochester, New York, he completed both a clinical specialty in Pediatric Dentistry and a Ph.D. in Education at the University of California, Los Angeles in 1976.
+Concurrently, he served as a Postdoctoral Scholar in Child Psychiatry at the UCLA Neuropsychiatric Institute.